sid521/ML8-ImageCaptioning/README.md

 num_beams      |   4
 early_stopping |   True

-The prediction_beam.ipynb will be used for loading the weights and models for direct prediciton of new images and videos
+The prediction_beam.ipynb will be used for loading the weights and models for direct prediciton of new images and videos.
+You can find the weights,resnet model and tokenizer trained on taking random 50k subset images [here](https://drive.google.com/drive/folders/1f_G7w1mrYfBLKkxIFuy9xfWzn48Y32nx?usp=sharing)

 ## Results
    ![ss2](https://user-images.githubusercontent.com/70747076/128628236-10af847c-fef1-4de2-bcc6-4f1059dacc89.jpeg)